Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Your doctor will consider all the things that could affect the cancer and its treatment.
-Your doctor will look at risk estimates about the cancer.
-These are based on what researchers have found out over many years about thousands of people with melanoma.
-When possible, your doctor will use statistics for groups of people whose situations are most like yours, to estimate your prognosis.
+When figuring out your prognosis, your doctor will consider all the things that could affect the cancer and its treatment.
+Your doctor will look at risk estimates about the exact type and stage of the cancer you have.
+These estimates are based on what results researchers have seen over many years in thousands of people with the same type and stage of cancer.

 The type and location of the cancer

 The stage of the cancer

 Your overall health